nelsonjchen/op-replay-clipper/README.md

    * `clip.mp4` - 7.8MB file of the clip for uploading with Discord Free.
    * The rest are intermediaries such as logs/databases from doing a two-pass encoding to target a 7.8MB file size.
 9. Enjoy!

+## Architecture

+Just a single shell script that runs an X11 server, and tmux commands to control the replay executable.
+There's some faketime to make it run reliably without extensive or any modifications to the pre-built openpilot that is used.
+Docker is used to just make it portable, but also easy to cleanup.
+Docker Compose is used to make sure  the `/dev/shm` size is correct.

 ## Future

-Since this is all CPU based and requires no acceleration, maybe it's possible to make a web service.
+Since this is all CPU based, requires no acceleration, and is clearly shoved into Docker, maybe it's possible to make a web service.